-The first requirement issued by OMB states that the Annual Report must describe the agency's methodology for identifying and measuring improper payments in the agency's high-priority programs.
-This information should include the IPIA program error measurement methodology, sample size, and related calculations; results of annual measurements; and applicable other measurement-related information.
-19
+The first requirement OMB issued states that the Annual Report must describe the agency's methodology for identifying and measuring improper payments in the agency's high-priority programs.17 This information should include the IPIA program error measurement methodology, sample size, and related calculations; results of annual measurements; and applicable other measurement-related information.18

 In its Annual Report, SSA described the stewardship reviews it used to measure the accuracy of payments to beneficiaries in current payment status.
 Each FY, the Office of Quality Performance (OQP) conducts stewardship reviews of both the RSDI and SSI payments issued in that FY.
-OQP based the stewardship reviews on a monthly sample selection from the RSDI and SSI recipients in current pay status.
-In FY 2009, OQP reviewed about 1,500 RSDI cases and 4,310 SSI cases to determine the payment accuracy rates.
-If OQP detected an error, it determined whether the payment error met the definition of improper (Appendix D).
-If a program payment was not considered unavoidable, 20 it was included in the projection of improper payment dollars.
+OQP based the stewardship reviews on a monthly sample selection from RSDI and SSI recipients in current pay status.
+In FY 2010, OQP reviewed about 1,760 RSDI and 4,304 SSI cases to determine the payment accuracy rates.
+If OQP detected an error, it determined whether the payment error met the definition of improper (see Appendix D).
+If a program payment was not considered unavoidable, 19 it was included in the projection of improper payment dollars.

-The Annual Report presented the payment accuracy results from the stewardship reviews through tables titled, Improper Payments Experience FY 2007 - FY 2009.
-This information, along with the description of the Agency's methodology for identifying and measuring improper payments for high-priority programs, adequately satisfied OMB's first requirement.
+SSA's Annual Report presented the payment accuracy results from the stewardship reviews through tables titled, Improper Payments Experience FY 2008 - FY 2010.
+This information, along with the description of the Agency's methodology for identifying and measuring improper payments for high-priority programs, satisfied OMB's first requirement.